ArnoldYing/FlappyBird/README.md

 FlappyBird (In Development)

-Our attempt at making the infamous rage-inducing game flappyBird
+Our attempt at making the infamous rage-inducing game FlappyBird